AlibabaCloudDocs/eip/intl.en-US/User Guide/Create an EIP/Convert an automatically assigned public IP address to an EIP for a VPC-connected ECS instance.md

 -   During the conversion process, the public IP address can be retained for the ECS instance.
 -   The conversion does not change the billing method of the Internet bandwidth.
 -   After the public IP address is converted to an EIP for a VPC-connected ECS instance, the EIP cannot be converted back to the public IP address.
 -   After the conversion, the EIP is billed independently, and a separate bill is generated.
-For more information about EIP billing, see[Overview](/intl.en-US/Pricing/Overview.md).
+For more information about EIP billing, see [Overview](/intl.en-US/Pricing/Overview.md).
 In **User Center**, select [Usage Record](https://billing.console.aliyun.com/#/usage/record), and select to export the bill statements of the **Elastic IP**.

 ## Procedure